 5. Number of columns and rows

 How to add table columns or rows in WordPress?
-In Table block it’s very easy.
+In Table block, it’s very easy.
 This block allows adding or removing cells very quickly.
-Simply click on “Edit table” and after that on action you would like to do.
-If you click on “Add Row After”, new row will be created right away at the bottom.
+Simply click on “Edit table” and after that, on the action, you would like to do.
+If you click on “Add Row After”, a new row will be created right away at the bottom.

-While top toolbar enables you to change settings for table cells, right toolbar called Inspector is used for more complex settings of Table block.
+While the top toolbar enables you to change settings for table cells, a right-side toolbar called Inspector is used for more complex settings of Table block.
 Also here you can configure block styles (Default or Stripes), but what more, you can also set background color and table width.

 Newly added feature: Support of header and footer

 To make tables more accessible, developers added the header and footer option to the WordPress Table block.
 This functionality also provides better structural definition (of data) and gives more accurate information to mobile assistants.
 The table structure now includes

 <tbody> to identify and distinguish the table’s header, footer, and body.
 You can enable or disable the header and footer section directly from Inspector.

 Do you need to have a table and image side-by-side?
 To do it you need to use Columns Block.
 This block will allow you to insert different content types into columns and have them nicely aligned.

 How to do it?

 Insert Table Block into one column and Image Block into second.
 You’ll achieve a nested table inside WordPress Column Block next to the image.
 It’s very simple and you do not have to worry about alignment or responsive version.